-Figure S5.
+Figure S7.
 Relationship between DAD peak area (660 nm) percentage and Orbitrap MS peak area percentage of Pheo a and its allomers.
 The strong positive correlation corroborates that the compounds are Pheo a derivatives (allomers).

+Figure S8. (a) Total ion chromatogram and (b) mass spectrum of the simiarenol standard.
+The asterisk denotes the peak for which the mass spectrum is obtained.

+Figure S9. (a) Total ion chromatogram and (b) mass spectrum of the β-amyrin standard.
+The asterisk denotes the peak for which the mass spectrum is obtained.

-Figure S6.
+Figure S10.
 Total ion chromatogram of the N-3 fraction (a) in an in-house standard Pheo a and (b) in Pheo a extracted from the Quercus pubescens leaf collected in 1952 CE and purified for CSRA.

-Figure S7. (a) Total ion chromatogram and (b) mass spectrum of the first unknown peak of the N-3 fraction in Pheo a in 1952 CE.
+Figure S11. (a) Total ion chromatogram and (b) mass spectrum of the first unknown peak of the N-3 fraction in Pheo a in 1952 CE.
 The asterisk denotes the peak for which the mass spectrum is obtained.